Flurkey/Flurkey.github.io/README.md

-# Bajdollu.github.io
+# Beauty of boredom, Bajdollu.github.io
 Completed Minesweeper, has some minor bugs and it's totally not easily won if you know simple javascript, but it works, plus who would cheat themselves in a single player game.
-PS don't resize as 400 divs do their toll on the browser..
+PS don't resize as 400 divs do take their toll on the browser..
 You've been warned.

 This was a project of mine to make a simplistic/modern minesweeper while at work!
 This was all done on github it self thus the reason of so many commits, and it was very tedious.